yashdhume/Photoshop-Ultra-Light/DEV_GUIDE.md

     APIs: OpenCV

 ## About Java JDK
 If your system does not have Java JDK installed already, you have to install it first.
-Please note Java open jdk version `java-1.8.0-openjdk` is not compatible, because `javafx` library is missing.
+Please note that Java open jdk version `java-1.8.0-openjdk` is not compatible, because `javafx` library is missing.
 Before you start, make sure your JDK version is correct.

 **JDK Installation**
 1. If your system already has Java installed, you can skip this step.